CAODH/EquiScore/README.md

 Implementation of EquiScore, by Duanhua Cao.

-This repository contains all code, instructions and model weights necessary to run the method or to retrain a model.
+This repository contains all code, instructions and model weights necessary to **screen compounds** by EquiScore, eval EquiScore or to retrain a new model.

 If you have any question, feel free to open an issue or reach out to us: [caodh@zju.edu](caodh@zju.edu).